 Dallas and Fort Worth DWI Attorney

-Understanding a DWI Arrest and Trial in Texas
+Understanding a DWI Arrest and Trial in Texas and Tarrant County

 The moment a police officer pulls you over on suspicion of intoxication can change your life forever.
 From a suspended license to fines up to $10,000 to jail time, affecting future

 that term can be vague and easily disputed in court, but if you were pulled over it is likely because the officer saw something that he/she construed as a sign of driving while intoxicated.

 They may also ask you to take a breathalyzer test.
 Many people are of the belief that refusing the test will prevent their arrest.
 This is patently untrue.
 In fact, refusing the breathalyzer can bring additional penalties if you are arrested.
 (Interesting fact: breathalyzer machines have occasionally been known to give inaccurate readings due to common medical conditions like GERD or a hiatal hernia.)

 Additionally, even if your blood-alcohol level is below 0.08, you can still be arrested for DWI if the officer feels that you do not have “normal” use of your physical and mental faculties.
-There may also be a blood draw with a warrant, but a good lawyer will know how to fight involuntary blood draws in some situations.
+There may also be a blood draw with a warrant, but a good Tarrant County DWI lawyer will

-If the officer feels that you did not provide sufficient evidence that you are not intoxicated, they can immediately suspend your license and make an arrest.
+If the officer in Tarrant County feels that you did not provide sufficient evidence that you are not intoxicated, they can immediately suspend your license and make an arrest.
 You will be taken to jail and likely released on bail.
 From this point, you have only 15 days from the day of your arrest to fight for an appeal.

 Navigating Your Criminal Case

-A good attorney will help you navigate the murky waters leading up to your trial date which can include several court appearances.
+A good Tarrant County DWI attorney will help you navigate the murky waters leading up to your trial date which can include several court appearances.
 Your best shot at a favorable outcome is through a criminal

-The end result here can go three ways: a not-guilty verdict, in which your arrest is removed from your record and you are free to continue with your life as it was before, a dismissal, or a guilty conviction, which will result in fees that typically range from $1000 to $10,000, possible jail time and an criminal record that will follow you for the rest of your life, impacting everything from future arrests to job applications.
+The end result here can go three ways: a not-guilty verdict, in which your arrest is removed from your record and you are free to continue with your life as it was before, a dismissal, or a guilty conviction, which will result in fees that typically range from $1,000 to $10,000, possible jail time and an criminal record that will follow you for the rest of your life, impacting everything from future arrests to job applications.

 affect your life.
-As an experienced attorney, you can turn to me to help you lessen this stress by giving you strong, reliable legal counsel that you can trust and advice that will take some of the sting out of the criminal process.
+As an experienced Tarrant County DWI attorney, I can help you lessen this stress by giving you strong, reliable legal counsel that you can trust and advice that will take some of the sting out of the criminal process.